colorlessenergy/colorlessenergy.github.io/_projects/calorie-tracker.md

 ![calorie tracker duplicate previous day]({{ site.baseurl }}/images/calorie-tracker-duplicate-previous-day.png "calorie tracker duplicate previous day")

 ### food dictionary

 I noticed there was a pain point where I need to find out how many calories a certain food has and calculate how many calories the food I am eating has.

-To help with this issue I created the food dictionary page which allows you to create a food block and calculate the calories by inputting the amount.
+This lead to the creation of the food dictionary page which allows you to create a list of food blocks that automatically calculate calories.

 ![food dictionary]({{ site.baseurl }}/images/calorie-tracker-food-dictionary.png "food dictionary")